Skip to Site Navigation

 Where do I get an application?

 Visit our website and click on the Apply page link.
-Register and follow the steps.
-Click the Download link and then check your download folder or select where to save.
-The application will not be emailed to you.
+Register using the form provided.
+You be redirected to the online application form.
+Once registered, the application link will also be emailed to you.

 I am worried I can’t pay for the total tuition and round-trip airfare.
 Should I still apply?